Ox Security mascot holding a magnifying glass while explaining what is ASPM

 • Inadequate incident response and remediation: Some platforms may lack the automation and detail needed for quick and effective threat management, which is crucial in today’s fast-paced environment.

-What’s the Difference Between Application Security Posture Management (ASPM) and Cloud Security Posture Management (CSPM)?
+What’s the Difference Between Application Security Posture Management (ASPM) & Cloud Security Posture Management (CSPM)?

 Application Security Posture Management (ASPM) focuses on securing the application layer and code throughout the software development lifecycle (SDLC).
-On the other hand, Cloud Security Posture Management (CSPM) is dedicated to securing the underlying cloud infrastructure, managing risks associated with configurations, visibility, and the broader cloud environment.
+On the other hand, Cloud Security Posture Management (CSPM) is dedicated to securing the underlying cloud infrastructure and managing risks associated with configurations, visibility, and the broader cloud environment.

 In short: